PoCInnovation/Workshops/software/29.Flask/README.md

 Alright, we can now move on to the next route:
 Create a `/login` endpoint with the same characteristics than `/register`, but this time you will check if the data given matches an user in your table.

-> :bulb: Don't forget what you did just before: the stored password in now hashed :wink:
+> :bulb: Don't forget what you did just before: the stored password in now hashed 😉

 ## Step 4: Add a todo